 Congratulations, the house is now yours!
 You can finally breathe a sigh of relief and settle into your new home.

 If you are a first-time homebuyer, you must explore all your options.
-REX can save you up to 50 percent on agent commissions through our Buyer Rebate Program.
+REX can save you thousands by putting money back in your pocket through AllHomes Cash Back by REX.
 Reach out today to learn more!